not-so-BigGAN: Generating High-Fidelity Images on Small Compute with Wavelet-based Super-Resolution: Background and Related Work

-Our method is closely related to the Subscale Pixel Network (SPN) \cite{spn} and multi-scale model of \cite{spno}. \cite{spn} shows that it is easier to generate high resolution images by splitting the process into two steps.
+Given a set $X = \{x_i \vert \forall i \in \{1, \dots N\}, x_i \in \mathbb{R}^D \}$ of samples from the true data distribution $p(x)$, the task of deep generative modeling is to approximate this distribution using deep neural networks.
+All generative models of natural images assume that $p(x)$ is supported on a $K$-dimensional, smaller manifold of $\mathbb{R}^D$.
+As such, they model the data using a conditional distribution $p_\theta(x|z)$, where $\theta$ represents the model parameters and $Z \in \mathbb{R}^K$ is the latent variable with the prior $p(z)$. $Z$ is marginalized to obtain the log-likelihood (LLH) $\log p_\theta(x) = \log \int p(z) p_\theta(x|z) dz$ of $X$ under the model.
+Generative model are trained by either maximizing this LLH or its lower-bound.
+There are two types of deep generative models, explicit models like variational autoencoders (VAE) \citep{vae} that have an explicit form for the LLH and implicit models such as GANs \citep{gan} that do not have such a form.
+VAEs use a decoder network $D_\theta$ to parameterize the model distribution $p_\theta(x|z)$ and an encoder network $E_\phi$ to parameterize a variational distribution $q_\phi(z|x)$ as an approximation to the true posterior under the model.
+They can then be trained using the evidence lower-bound (ELBO), $\log p_\theta(x) \geq - \text{KL}[q_\phi(z|x) \Vert p(z)] + \int q_\phi(z|x) \log p_\theta(x|z)dz.$ KL here refers to the Kullback–Leibler divergence between $q_\phi(z|x)$ and $p(z)$.
+Unlike VAEs, GANs do not make any assumptions about the functional form of the conditional distribution $p_\theta(x|z)$ and, therefore, do not have a tractable likelihood function.
+Instead, they directly attempt to minimize either a variational lowerbound to a chosen $f$-divergence \citep{fgan, veegan} or integral probability metric (IPM) \citep{wgan,mmdgan,gram} between the model distribution $p_\theta(x)$ and $p(x)$ using binary classifier based density ratio estimators.
+Though the idea of multiscale modeling in GANs has been considered throughly in \cite{denton2015deep,progressive,stylegan,liu2019acceleration}, our method is more closely related to VQVAE-2 \citep{vqvae2} and the Subscale Pixel Network (SPN) \citep{spn} models.
+VQVAE-2 is a hierarchical version of the VQVAE model \citep{vqvae} that unlike VAEs, does not impose a KL-based regularization on the latent space.
+Instead, VQVAE/VQVAE2 models use vector quantization as a strong functional prior.
+As such, sampling from the latent space is not straightforward and requires a large compute budget to train auto-regressive PixelSNAIL \citep{pixelsnail} models to estimate the density on the latent space to generate samples. \citep{spn} shows that it is easier to generate high-resolution images by splitting the process into two steps.
 In step one, they slice the image into small patches and then learn to generate these patches using a patch-level autoregressive model.
 This step allows for capturing the general structure of the image but misses the finer details.
 Therefore, in step two, they train another network that learns to fill in the missing details.
 The SPN model has a significant shortcoming, however, as its patch-level autoregressive approach fails to capture long term dependencies (e.g. eyes on a face looking in different directions).
 Similar to SPN's multi-scale approach, \wt decouples structure learning from adding details.
 Unlike SPN, however, it does not suffer from the long-term dependency problem.
 This is because \wt uses wavelet transformation to slice the image, which naturally decouples the structure (TL) from the details (TR, BL, BR) in the image.
 We demonstrate this difference diagrammatically in the Appendix \ref{sec:sl}.
-More importantly, wavelet transform alleviates the need for autoregressive modelling of the patches as each patch represents the entire image in different frequency bands.
-The fact that we can learn to construct these patches altogether -- not sequentially -- drastically speeds up the overall training.
+More importantly, wavelet transform alleviates the need for autoregressive modeling of the patches as each patch represents the entire image in different frequency bands.